 Several certificates of specialization are available to Sociology majors and minors.
-Non-Sociology majors who complete a certificate program will also be awarded a minor in sociology.
+Non-Sociology majors who complete a certificate program will earn a minor in sociology.

 Each certificate requires 15 hours in specific courses.
 SOCI 1101 is required of all the certificates.
 Courses taken to receive a certificate also count toward the sociology major and toward additional certificates.
 The certificate programs and the courses that can be taken to fulfill the requirements are below.

-Certificate in Research Methods
+Certificate in Social Science Research Skills